 ROBERT PUGH - Mr Samsa

 Robert Pugh trained at the Rose Bruford College of Speech and Drama and has worked extensively across theatre, television and film.
 Plays have included One Flew Over the Cuckoo's Nest, A Streetcar named Desire, Macbeth and The Iceman Cometh.
-His television work has included Game of Thrones, Inspector Morse, Silent Witness, Drovers' Gold and Dance to the Music of Time.
-He co-starred in the BBC drama series The Lakes, played Goering in the war-criminal drama Nuremberg and featured in last year's The Shadow Line.
-His many films include Polanski's The Ghost, Master and Commander, Kinky Boots, Enigma, Priest, Superman III and The Tichborne Claimant, where he played opposite Sir John Gielgud.
+His television work has included ITV’s Inspector Morse, BBC TV’s Silent Witness, Drovers' Gold and The White Queen, Film 4’s Dance to the Music of Time and Sky Atlantic’s international hit Game of Thrones.
+He co-starred in the BBC drama series The Lakes, played Goering in the war-criminal drama Nuremberg and featured in The Shadow Line.
+His many films include Polanski's The Ghost, Master and Commander, Kinky Boots, Enigma, Priest, Superman III, West is West and The Tichborne Claimant, where he played opposite Sir John Gielgud.

 MAUREEN LIPMAN - Mrs Samsa